scrapjs/render/readme.md

 		//see audio-analyser for API
 		var fdata = this.getFrequencyData();
 		var waveform = this.getTimeData(size);

+		//or use web-audio-api AnalyserNode methods here
+		this.getFloatFrequencyData(new Float32Array(self.frequencyBinCount));
+		this.getFloatTimeDomainData(new Float32Array(self.fftSize));
 	},

 	//channel number to render, 0 - L, 1 - R, ...